Hitachi-CTI-Call-For-Code-COVID-19-Team/Edge-Data-Collector/handwash_monitor/README.md

     * OS: Windows 10 (32/64-bits)
     * CPUs: Depends on the number of ToFs.
 HLDS says 2 LiDARs/core.
     * MEMs: 8 GB
+    * Disk: Depends on how long you want to keep people trucking logs.
+Over 1 TB is recommended.

 # Installation
 ## Install ToF SDK on management server